Bahia Solano Fishing - Colombia

 Saltwater Sportfishing with Afloat's Anigua

-Bahía Solano, on the Colombian Pacific coast maritime border with Panama, is one of the few unexplored areas left in the world.
+Bahia Solano, on the Colombian Pacific coast maritime border with Panama, is one of the few unexplored areas left in the world.
 The area has the same fishing conditions as Tropic Star Lodge in Panama but less fishing pressure.
 Bahia Solano is remote, and like Tropic Star, this up-and-coming sportfishing mecca is only accessible by boat or plane.
 Several hundred miles of virgin jungle border the Pacífic Ocean with a mix of sandy beaches and rocky shoreline.

 Anigua - Afloat - Colombia

-Anigua Inshore and Offshore Fishing
+Anigua Inshore Fishing

-Offshore Fishing
+Anigua Offshore Fishing

 Fishing Facts: